 Because solar system objects have well-known orbital motions, improved time resolution of a stellar occultation observation translates into better spatial resolution of the occulting object.
-For objects beyond the asteroid belt, the star's relative velocity in the object's sky plane is typically around 20 km sec-1, dominated by the Earth's orbital motion, but can be much less if the occultation occurs near the stationary point of the object's orbit.
-The two main properties of the PHOT design (portability and good SNR at high frame rates) are driven by the need to observe from sites around the world and at a cadence that oversamples the duration of typical occultation events.
+For objects beyond the asteroid belt, the star's relative velocity in the object's sky plane is typically around 20 km s^{-1} , dominated by the Earth's orbital motion, but can be much less if the occultation occurs near the stationary point of the object's orbit.
+The two main properties of the PHOT design (portability and good signal-to-noise ratio [S/N] at high frame rates) are driven by the need to observe from sites around the world and at a cadence that oversamples the duration of typical occultation events.

-The remainder of this paper is laid out as follows: §1.2 describes the design requirements for a portable occultation system, §2 describes the actual components of the PHOT systems (including cameras, timing systems, data acquisition systems, the telescopes themselves and provisions for packing and transporting the PHOT systems), and §3 compares the predicted performance of the PHOT systems to actual performance observed during past occultations.
+The remainder of this article is laid out as follows: § 1.2 describes the design requirements for a portable occultation system, § 2 describes the actual components of the PHOT systems (including cameras, timing systems, data acquisition systems, the telescopes themselves, and provisions for packing and transporting the PHOT systems), and § 3 compares the predicted performance of the PHOT systems with actual performance observed during past occultations.

-1.2 PHOT Design Requirements
+1.2.
+PHOT Design Requirements

-1.2.1 Frame Rates
+1.2.1.
+Frame Rates

 What frame rates are needed to characterize the size of an object or an atmosphere's vertical profile?
-It is reasonable to assume an upper limit for the relative velocity between the occulter and the occulted star of 20 km sec-1; only a subset of asteroids or near-earth objects will be faster.
-Given that relative velocity, a frame rate of 20 Hz will take data at 1 km intervals.
+It is reasonable to assume an upper limit for the relative velocity between the occulter and the occulted star of 20 km s-1; only a subset of